-10 Helpful Tips to Applying for Small Business Loans for Women
+10 Helpful Tips for Applying for Small Business Loans for Women

-Statistics show that 39% of businesses in the US are owned by women but the statistics on business loans for women paint a different picture.
-Unfortunately, female small business owners receive 157 times less funding than male-run businesses.
+Statistics show that 39% of businesses in the U.S. are owned by women.
+However, the statistics on business loans for women paint a different picture.
+Unfortunately, female small business owners receive less funding than male-run businesses.

-However, to maximize your chances of getting approved, you will want to know about all the tips around getting business loans for women.
+This mean that there’s less chance of your application being turned down, on the illogical reason that you are a woman.
+To maximize your chances of being approved, you will want to know about all the tips for getting business loans for women.

-Read to find out how you can ensure success for your business loan.
+Read on to find out how you can be successful when applying for a small business loan.

 1. Organize Your Financial Information